desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 }
 ```

-We propose to create chain-link JSON from the multisign file.
-In cosmos-sdk, multisig account transaction signing depends on `tx sign` and
+To simplify things for multisig accounts, we propose to create a chain link JSON starting from a transaction signed with a multisig account.
+Inside the Cosmos SDK, multisig account transactions signing depends on the `tx sign` and
 `tx multisign` commands.
-To send a transaction to the node, the multisig account owners should create a raw transaction file, then the threshold
+To send a transaction to the node, the following process takes place:
+1. the multisig account owners create a raw transaction file
-number of them sign it to generate the signed files by using the `tx sign` command with their keys.
-Subsequently, one of them gathers all the signed
+2. the threshold number of signers sign it to using the `tx sign` command
+3. all individual signatures are gathered and used as input to the `tx multisign` the signed transaction.

-files and uses the `tx multisign` command with the raw transaction file to get the multisign file.
-The multisign file includes not only all public keys
-and threshold of the multisig account but also the required number of signatures so that creating the chain-link JSON from the multisign file is possible.
+The multisign file includes not only all public keys and threshold of the multisig account, but also the required number of signatures.
+Thanks to this, we can leverage all the information stored inside such file to create a proper chain link JSON starting from a multisigned transaction.

 The whole process in code is presented below:
 ```go